davidedantonio/create-fastify-app/README.md

 ### Running Tests

-To perform the tests you need to have, up and running, the following docker images available:

-- `mysql:latest`
-- `redis:latest`
-- `postrges:latest`
-- `mongo:latest`

-In order to run MySQL and Postgres test you need to create a database named `test`.
+In version 2.0.0 of this utility, comes with a `docker-compose.yml` with all the necessary to run tests.
+Simply install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) and run `docker-compose up -d`.
+After do that simply run `npm run test`.

 ## Acknowledgements

 It is inspired by the [fastify-cli](https://github.com/fastify/fastify-cli) project.
 Some part have been extracted from it.

-This project is kindly sponsored by [Webeetle s.r.l.](http://webeetle.com)
+This project is kindly sponsored by [Webeetle s.r.l.](https://www.webeetle.com)

 ## License